Skip to content

 1. pnpm-workspace.yaml โ€‹

 This is the single source of truth for versions.
-The internal catalog pulls the four EJI libraries from git; the other groups pin the dependencies those libraries expect (their peers).
+The internal catalog pulls the three EJI libraries from git; the other groups pin the dependencies those libraries expect (their peers).

 yaml